How to Perform a Financial Tune-Up

 Whether you work with a financial advisor or are handling things yourself when it comes to investing it pays to expand your knowledge base as much as possible.
 This holds true for experienced as well as novice investors.
 One way to do this is to learn as much as possible about the characteristics of various types of investments.
 This way, even if you hire an expert to help select investments, you will have a better understanding of the investments your advisor selects.
 For instance, understanding the difference between mutual funds, which are diverse baskets of investments that are typically priced at the end of each trading day, and electronically traded funds (ETFs), which can be bought during the trading day like a stock and are usually pooled investments that mirror an investment index.

-Another important distinction to make when it comes to investments is the difference between actively managed and passively managed mutual funds or ETFs (it should be noted that most ETFs are passively managed).
+Another important distinction to make when it comes to financial planning and investments is the difference between actively managed and passively managed mutual funds or ETFs (it should be noted that most ETFs are passively managed).
 Actively managed funds try to pick securities which enable the funds to outperform an index such as the S&P 500, while passively managed funds simply try to mirror, as closely as possible, the performance of such indexes.

 Examine Your Investment Objectives

 It’s not enough to simply align your investments with your risk tolerance; you should also examine your investment objectives to make sure that your portfolio is allocated appropriately.
-Generally speaking, if you are saving for long-term goals such as retirement or a child’s college education, growth is likely to be necessary to achieve the desired amount of funding.
+Generally speaking, if you are saving for long-term plannings such as retirement planning or a child’s college education planning, growth is likely to be necessary to achieve the desired amount of funding.
 On the other hand, shorter-term goals such as funding your lifestyle in retirement or augmenting your income before retirement are more likely to require income-oriented than growth-oriented investments.
 Identification of the type of investments most likely to help you reach your objectives, in combination with consideration of your personal risk tolerance, enables you to build a portfolio designed to meet your investment goals in a manner that is aligned with your personal circumstances.

 Don’t Count on Rates Staying Low Forever